Press Wireless History

 To deal with this situation, the company filed a petition to the FCC on July 28, 1943 to modify its license to expand its authority from fixed public press service to fixed public service.
 Other communications companies objected, stating the PreWi was attempting to become a general communications company.
 PreWi amended its application to request fixed public service only on circuits restricted to one American carrier because of war considerations, and only during the time when the one-carrier restriction applied.
 The FCC granted the petition.
 By 1944, for example, Press Wireless was operating from Palermo Sicily.
 See The Palermo Lyre for an example of a dispatch from that station.
 At this point the FCC finally designated Press Wireless along with Mackay to handle the copy of war correspondents during the upcoming Normandy invasion.

 During the war years, Press Wireless greatly expanded its manufacturing capability, producing radio transmitters and other gear both for itself and for the US military.
 The Secretary of War conferred the Army-Navy Production "E" Award three times on the company for outstanding achievement in producing communications equipment for the war effort.
-War-time ads from PreWi touted the company's defense efforts (in this case the AN/FRR-3 and -3A diversity receivers) and quite justifiably mentioned the prestigious "E" awards.
+War-time ads from PreWi touted the company's defense efforts (in this case the 40kW transmitter (center) and the AN/FRR-3 and -3A diversity receivers (right)) and quite justifiably mentioned the prestigious "E" awards.

 War correspondents assigned to the Normandy Invasion were greatly surprised just a week after the beginning of the invasion, June 13, 1944, when they discovered that they could communicate directly with their home offices back in the US.
 A portable radio station had been shipped by Press Wireless from New York to England, and from there the station was loaded onto an LST, beached at Normandy, and installed on the Allied lines on June 6, 1944.
 (It appears that PreWi shipped several stations from Long Island to Europe--at least one of them is still sitting on the bottom of the Atlantic off Long Island, the victim of a German U-boat).
 The station was initially located in a horse pasture near the Normandy shore.
 3,000 miles away radio operators at Baldwin, Long Island began searching for signals from the newly-established station.
 Press Wireless representatives in Washington and London had been trying for months to get a frequency assignment, but the delays were endless.